 All payments made by cheque should be made payable to ‘Equatours Ltd Trust Account’.

-If you do not supply the correct credit or debit card billing address and/or cardholder information, the issue of your tickets may be delayed and the overall cost may increase.
+If you do not supply the correct credit or debit card billing address and/or cardholder information, the issue of your travel documents may be delayed, and the overall cost may increase.
 We reserve the right to cancel your holiday if a payment is declined or if you have supplied incorrect credit card information.
 We also reserve the right to do random checks (including the electoral roll) in order to minimise credit card fraud.
-As a result, before issuing tickets we may require you to provide us with a fax or postal copy of proof of address, a copy of your credit card and a recent statement.
+As a result, before issuing travel documents we may require you to provide us with a copy of proof of address, a copy of your credit card and a recent statement.

-Confirming a Kilimanjaro Climb with Equatours signifies your agreement to abide by the authority of the Lead Guide of the service provider appointed by Equatours.
+Confirming a Hiking, Trekking or Cycling (Road or MTB) Tour with Equatours Limited signifies your agreement to abide by the authority of the Lead Guide of the service provider appointed by us.
 The decision of the Lead Guide as to the conduct, itinerary and objectives of the tour is final.
 If, in the opinion of the Lead Guide, your behaviour or physical condition is detrimental to the safety, welfare of you or any member of your party (which are the paramount considerations), or if the Lead Guide considers your general wellbeing will be put at risk by continuing with the trip, you may be asked to leave the tour without the right to any refund for unused services.

-Your booking is accepted on the understanding that you realise and accept the risks and hazards potentially involved in adventure trips and that you are mentally and physically capable of undertaking your chosen trip.
-We do not guarantee you will reach the summit and accept no responsibility if you fail to complete the trek.
+Your booking is accepted on the understanding that you realise and accept the risks and hazards potentially involved in adventure/activity/sports trips and that you are mentally and physically capable of undertaking your chosen trip.
+We do not guarantee you will reach the summit on mountain expeditions and accept no responsibility if you fail to complete the trek/biking tour.

-Adequate health/travel insurance is required for the complete duration of your trip.
-Your insurance must include cover trekking up to 6000m, medical expenses, injury, death, cost of repatriation and evacuation via whatever means necessary including by foot/helicopter/air ambulance.
+Adequate health/travel insurance is required for the complete duration of any hiking, trekking or cycling trip.
+Your insurance must include cover trekking up to 6000m altitude in the case of mountain expeditions, along with medical expenses, injury, death, cost of repatriation and evacuation via whatever means necessary including by foot/helicopter/air ambulance.
 Any subsequent costs incurred for expenses such as hotels, food, transport etc. shall be borne by the client.
-Equatours reserves the right to cancel your booking at any time if you have not provided proof that adequate insurance cover is in place.
+Equatours reserves the right to cancel your booking at any time if you cannot provide proof that adequate insurance cover is in place.

-The Company shall not be liable for any loss of or damage to baggage, personal possessions, passports and other documents or any consequential loss resulting there from, and its staff or agents are not authorised to accept responsibility for their safekeeping.
-We strongly recommend that you to take out insurance against loss of or damage to personal belongings.
+The Company shall not be liable for any loss of or damage to baggage, personal possessions, sports/activity equipment, passports and other documents, or any consequential loss resulting there from, and its staff, agents, suppliers are not authorised to accept responsibility for their safekeeping.
+We strongly recommend that you to take out insurance against loss of or damage to baggage and personal belongings.

 For claims of missing or damaged baggage, you must follow the rules on the back of your flight ticket or contained within the carrier’s conditions of carriage.
 Please note: time limits apply to all claims and most airlines do not accept liability for high-value items, which you should insure for the appropriate amount.

-You, or any member of your party, may cancel your travel arrangements at any time.
-Written notification by mail or email from the ‘lead name’ on the booking must be received at our offices.
-Since we incur costs in cancelling your travel arrangements, you will have to pay the applicable cancellation shown in the grid below.
-It should be noted that any additional deposit paid for confirmation of a holiday addition, flight upgrade, or certain tailor-made packages will be included in the scale of cancellation charges as detailed.
-Should cancellation occur more than 61 days from departure, the cancellation charge will, therefore, be loss of deposit plus this additional payment.
+You, or any named member of your party, may cancel your travel arrangements at any time prior to departure.
+Written notification by post or email from the ‘lead name’ on the booking must be received at our offices.
+Since we incur costs in cancelling your travel arrangements, you will be required to pay the applicable cancellation charges (with the exception below).
+For more information on cancellation charges please see the notes below.

 (i) If the reason for your cancellation is covered under the terms of your insurance policy, you may be able to reclaim these charges.